bitigchi/yap/README.md

 # yap

 yap (pronounced y-ah-p) is a simple to-do list written in Swift.
-It allows you to add to-do items, mark them as "complete", list both completed and pending items, and purge both lists. yap is available on Linux and macOS.
+It allows you to add to-do items, mark them as "complete", set due dates, remove items, and purge entries. yap is available on Linux and macOS.

 ![Main](.github/main.png)